Top of page

 Share this post:

 Six years later, Lt.
-Col. Custer, who had great career ambitions and was “reinventing himself as an Indian fighter”, found gold in the sacred Black Hills.
+Col. Custer, who had great career ambitions and was “reinventing himself as an Indian fighter”, reported that he found gold in the sacred Black Hills.
 In 1875, “a five-month scientific expedition was sent to confirm Custer’s report.
-This expedition, too, found gold, and in 1876, the gold rush to the Black Hills began.”
+Custer had given “exaggerated reports of the area, describing its suitability for settlement and indicating that engineers… had discovered gold”; these reports led prospectors and settlers to flood into the area “despite the army’s sporadic attempts to drive them out” (Wright, 82).

 However, the Lakota had been working to lead the U.S. soldiers to the Greasy Grass, a tributary of the Little Bighorn River, and were preparing for battle, as they knew the U.S. soldiers were doing.
 Sitting Bull, a holy man, statesman and warrior of the Hunkpapa Lakota, had been praying in the days prior to the battle, and had a vision in which he saw soldiers falling like grasshoppers; a voice said to him, “I give these to you because they have no ears.”